 As CPSTs know, following CR instructions is essential.
 A few other considerations are equally important, including following the vehicle instructions and addressing the safety needs of all passengers.
 Whenever CR instructions intersect with these other considerations, CPSTs must carefully consider all aspects when advising caregivers.
 “Seatback touching” is such a situation, so this article looks at some of the related considerations.

-Read More from “A Deeper Dive: Rear-Facing CRs Touching Seatbacks in Front of Them”What to Know About Under-CR Mats and Towels
+Read More from “Hot Topic: Rear-Facing CRs Touching Seatbacks in Front of Them”What to Know About Under-CR Mats and Towels

 A caregiver recently emailed SRN the following question: